Bob Dylan: 1965–1969: Going electric and motorcycle accident

 In July 1965, Dylan's six-minute single "Like a Rolling Stone" peaked at number two in the US chart.
 In 2004 and in 2011, Rolling Stone listed it as number one on "The 500 Greatest Songs of All Time".
 Bruce Springsteen recalled first hearing the song: "that snare shot sounded like somebody'd kicked open the door to your mind."
 The song opened Dylan's next album, Highway 61 Revisited, named after the road that led from Dylan's Minnesota to the musical hotbed of New Orleans.
 The songs were in the same vein as the hit single, flavored by Mike Bloomfield's blues guitar and Al Kooper's organ riffs.
 "Desolation Row", backed by acoustic guitar and understated bass, offers the sole exception, with Dylan alluding to figures in Western culture in a song described by Andy Gill as "an 11-minute epic of entropy, which takes the form of a Fellini-esque parade of grotesques and oddities featuring a huge cast of celebrated characters".
-Poet Philip Larkin, who also reviewed jazz for The Daily Telegraph, wrote "I'm afraid I poached Bob Dylan's Highway 61 Revisited (CBS) out of curiosity and found myself well rewarded.
-Dylan's cawing, derisive voice is probably well suited to his material."

-In support of the album, Dylan was booked for two US concerts with Al Kooper and Harvey Brooks from his studio crew and Robbie Robertson and Levon Helm, former members of Ronnie Hawkins's backing band the Hawks.
-On August 28 at Forest Hills Tennis Stadium, the group was heckled by an audience still annoyed by Dylan's electric sound, though their reception on September 3 at the Hollywood Bowl was more favorable.

 The cinéma vérité documentary Dont Look Back (1967) follows Dylan on his 1965 tour of England.
 An early music video for "Subterranean Homesick Blues" was used as the film's opening segment.

 From September 24, 1965, in Austin, Texas, Dylan toured the US and Canada for six months, backed by the five musicians from the Hawks who became known as the Band.
 While Dylan and the Hawks met increasingly receptive audiences, their studio efforts floundered.
 Producer Bob Johnston persuaded Dylan to record in Nashville in February 1966, and surrounded him with top-notch session men.
 At Dylan's insistence, Robertson and Kooper came from New York City to play on the sessions.
 The Nashville sessions produced the double album Blonde on Blonde (1966), featuring what Dylan called "that thin wild mercury sound".
 Kooper described it as "taking two cultures and smashing them together with a huge explosion": the musical worlds of Nashville and of the "quintessential New York hipster" Bob Dylan.